 Since the version 4.0 release Poly/ML now supports the full version of the language as given in the "Definition of Standard ML (Revised)", generally known as ML97.

 As well as being extremely fast and efficient implementation of Standard ML Poly/ML provides several additional features.
 There is a foreign language interface which allows dynamically linked libraries to be loaded and functions within them called from ML.
 An X-Windows interface using Motif is available and a Windows programming interface.
 There is also a symbolic debugger for Poly/ML.

 Poly/ML is available for the most popular architectures and operating systems.
-There are native code versions for the i386 (32 and 64 bit), Power PC and Sparc architectures.
+There are native code versions for the i386 (32 and 64 bit).
 There is a byte-code interpreted version which can be used on unsupported architectures.
 The configure script will automatically select the architecture when building from source.

 You need to build Poly/ML from source and provide the --with-x option to the configure script.
 Check that you have the appropriate X-Windows and Motif libraries installed first.